How to Recruit Real Estate Agents in 2026: Proven Strategies for Brokerages

 Build a targeted agent database

 Do not just collect names.
-Categorize your prospect list by type of agent, their number of closed and active listings, years licensed, and current brokerage so your outreach is relevant.
+Categorize your prospect list by type of agent, number of closed and active listings, years licensed, and current brokerage.
 A well-organized database lets you prioritize high-fit agents and tailor conversations instead of sending generic messages that get ignored.

 Consistently reach out to prospects

-Set a simple weekly recruiting routine that includes calls, texts, emails, and social DMs.
-Use short, curiosity-driven scripts and log every interaction, response, and interest level in a spreadsheet or real estate CRM so nothing falls through the cracks.
-Sending quarterly check-ins, event invites, and useful market insights to agents who aren’t yet interested may nurture them toward conversion later on.
+Use short, curiosity-driven scripts and log every interaction, response, and interest level in a CRM (customer relationship management) system or spreadsheet so nothing falls through the cracks.
+Quarterly check-ins, event invites, and useful market insights sent to agents who are not yet interested can nurture them toward conversion later.

 Use your digital presence to attract talent

-This matters because more than half of job seekers research every company before applying, and nearly three-quarters of candidates review a company’s values on social media before deciding if it is the right fit.
+This matters because according to JobScore, more than half of job seekers research every company before applying (JobScore, 2024).
+According to VouchFor, nearly three-quarters of candidates review a company’s values on social media before deciding if it is the right fit (VouchFor, 2023).

 When agents look you up before responding to outreach, your website and social content should clearly answer one question: Would I grow faster here?